f0rbit/gm-server/example/platformer-basic/README.md

 6. Unzip `client-application.zip`
 7. Navigate inside the unzipped folder and run `client.exe` twice, in order to see it working.
 8. Move around in both clients.

+## Walkthrough
+If you're looking for a more in-depth understanding of how this project works, check out this [wiki page](https://github.com/f0rbit/gm-server/wiki/Walkthrough-of-platformer-basic-example)